sqlkata/docs/index.md

 ## Installation
-SqlKata is hosted on Nuget, run the following commands from your terminal to include it in your project.
+SqlKata is supported on both `net framework` and `dotnet standard`.

+Run the following commands from your terminal to include it in your project.

 Using dotnet core cli
 ```
-dotnet add package SqlKata -v 1.0.0-beta-355
+dotnet add package SqlKata -v 1.0.0-beta-357
 ```

 Legacy dotnet applications

 ```
-Install-Package SqlKata -Version 1.0.0-beta-355
+Install-Package SqlKata -Version 1.0.0-beta-357
 ```